 Q: What are the health risks of milia?

 In newborns, milia is a temporary condition without any consequences.
-In adults, it can be permanent, but even so it seems to be harmless.
+In adults, it can be permanent, but even so it is a harmless, benign lesion.

 If you choose to remove milia cysts, you can do so by contacting your practitioner who can prescribe the right treatment.
-Treatments include cryotherapy, scraping, diathermy (using extreme heat to destroy the cysts) and medications.
+Treatments include cryotherapy, clinical peels, manually removing with a sterile needle, diathermy (using controled energy to destroy the cysts) and prescriptive skin care.